EMDR

 Fast processing when safety and stability are present (typically used with clients with little trauma)

-Recognised by the World Health Organization, APA, and Australian Psychological Society as a gold-standard treatment for PTSD and trauma.
+EMDR is recognised by the ISTSS - International Society for Traumatic Stress Studies, World Health Organization, APA - Australian Psychological Society as a gold-standard treatment for PTSD and trauma.

 Focused EMDR